Onco Life Hospitals

 Colorectal cancer in women (cancer of the colon and rectum) is more common after the age of 45–50 but can occur earlier, especially with strong family history or lifestyle risks.

-Early signs of female colon cancer can include rectal bleeding, a persistent change in bowel habits (constipation, diarrhoea, or thinner stools), unexplained weight loss or anaemia.
+Early signs of female colon cancer can include rectal bleeding, a persistent change in bowel habits (constipation, diarrhoea, or thinner stools), unexplained weight loss or anemia.
 Many women assume “piles” or “gas” and self-medicate.
 If bleeding or bowel changes continue for more than a few weeks, a medical check-up and appropriate tests (like colonoscopy or stool tests) are very important.

 Key Gynaecological Cancers